OctopusDeploy/blog/blog/2017-05/odcm-rfc.md

 #### Variables
 Now, Barry is responsible for standardization and as part of that he'd like to define/manage some variables for the teams to use.
 We're imagining he could do that along the following lines:

-- He creates a Space for managing variables
+- He creates a Space to contain the variables he wants to share
 - He adds a trust between this Space and those he wants to share with (e.g. Lisa's)
 - He creates a variable set in the Space and specifies the Spaces he wants to share it with